microsoft/go-infra/cmd/git-go-patch/README.md

 # Proj and proj's submodule are now ready to examine.
 ```

-However, in build scripts, you may want to use traditional Git commands to avoid the dependency on our tool in production environments.
+However, in build scripts, you may want to use traditional Git commands to avoid the dependency on the `git-go-patch` tool in production environments.
 We suggest:

 ```
 git submodule update --init --recursive